ChatScript/ChatScript/WIKI/ChatScript-Pattern-Redux.md

 This pattern says the word not cannot occur anywhere in the sentence.

 `!!x` means match only if x is not the next word.

+This pattern says the word not cannot occur anywhere before us in  the sentence.

+`!-x` means match only if x is not any prior word.

 ### Original Form `'`